November 9, 2016 / by Laura Vuillemin Estimated read time: 12 minutes

 bon matin |

-Different perception of English terms
+Different Perception of English Terms

 A French person would sometimes use English terms while a Quebecois would avoid this.
-This is due to the fact that Quebec is thriving to protect its language in a country where the majority of inhabitants speak English.
+This is due to the fact that Quebec is thriving to protect its language in a country where the majority of its inhabitants speak English.

 Even if French people are not necessarily all in favor of English borrowings either, they will still be more inclined to adopt certain specific terms.